What Bait Do You Need for Your Salt Water Sea Fishing Trip?

 If you want a sporty fish that you could potentially bring to the table, you might want to look for the flathead fish.
 Flatheads have a wide, flattened and elongated body, and they tend to peak between October and March but can be hooked all year round.
 Flathead fish prefer pilchards, prawns and squid for bait, and the pasternoster rig will help you reel them in.
 A slow drift in the boat covers the ground at just the right speed for the flathead to pounce from their sandy camouflaged hiding spot … buried up to their eyes and waiting for a bait to come past.

 Whiting grow as long as 50cm and can weigh as much as 2kg, making them a great catch for professional and new fishers alike.
 They have an elongated body, recognisable spots and a pale golden brown colouring.
 You can find them during the Spring and Summer months.
 If you want to catch these fish, use pippies or squid as your bait.
 Both the paternoster and the running sinker techniques work well on Whiting.

 Also called the sea needle, garfish have a long, slender and laterally-compressed body that measures about 25 to 50 centimetres in length.
 Their green bones often discourage people from eating them, but the colour is harmless and the flesh tastes delicious when baked, smoked or barbecued.
 As they migrate throughout the year, you should look for them between November and July.
 Place pippies or prawns on a very small long-shanked hook about two metres under a float to catch them.

 Do Your Research

 The above fish species each have their own preferred bait.
 But if you have a different species in mind, don’t hesitate to do a little research about what the fish like to eat, as well as the best techniques to reel them in.
-When you take the time to learn about deep-sea fish, you increase your chances of catching an impressive specimen on your next trip.
+When you take the time to learn about salt water sea fish, you increase your chances of catching an impressive specimen on your next trip.